Rainbow-Dreamer/sf2_loader/README.md

 You can print the sf2 loader and get the information that the sf2 loader currently has.

+The channel number, bank number and preset number are 0-based, the soundfont id is 1-based.

 ```python
 >>> loader
 [soundfont loader]